Margus Tsahkna

 Margus Tsahkna (born 13 April 1977) is an Estonian politician.
 He has been Minister of Foreign Affairs since the third cabinet of Kaja Kallas was sworn in on 17 April 2023 and continues in that role in Kristen Michal's cabinet.
-He is also the leader of the Estonia 200 party since 19 November 2023.
+He was also the leader of the Estonia 200 party from 19 November 2023 to 31 August 2024.

 Previously, he was the leader of the conservative Isamaa party, Minister of Defence in Jüri Ratas' cabinet and Minister of Social Protection in Taavi Rõivas' second cabinet.

 Early life

 Tsahkna was born in Tartu, Estonia.
 In 1995, he graduated from a secondary school.
 From 1996 to 2002, he studied theology and law at the University of Tartu, without graduating.
 Between 1999 and 2000 he also studied international law at the University of Toronto, without graduating.